wallace-js/wallace/README.md

 #### Sensible

-- No weird syntax, just JavaScript + JSX.
+- No weird syntax, just plain JavaScript + JSX.
 - No awkward patterns like React hooks 🤢
-- No confusing magic - even reactivity is obvious!
+- No confusing magic - everything from reactivity to DOM updates is easy to *follow* and easy to *control*.

 #### Powerful

-- Use controllers to keep your code clean and simple as you add complexity.
+- Use controllers to separate display from logic and keep code clean as your app grows.
 - Extend and reuse components using the stubs system.

-Here's what stubs looks like:
+Here are stubs in action:

 ```jsx
 import { extendComponent } from "wallace";